LinuxLab-ESGI/Secure-GRUB-2/README.md

     Finally don't forget to update GRUB'configuration :
     `sudo update-grub2`

+    > update-grub2 is actully doing `grub-mkconfig -o /path/to/grub.cfg`

     Now evrey time you want to boot using GRUB or edit the boot process, it will ask you a login/password.

 > :warning: